rocrill/hangman/README.md

 * Initially, words with capital letters were pulled randomly from the hangman words spreadsheet.
 This meant that if a player guessed a letter, for example 'r', the game would not recognise this as being the same letter as the word's capital 'R', and the 'R' would remain as an underscore, rather than being revealed.
 This was solved using the `lower()` method, which ensured that the selected word was all lowercase.
 * The user input validation in place, ensures that users get an error message when blank spaces are input.
 However, while an error message was displayed for any blank space input, the player would still receive a confirmation message confirming that "' ' is a letter in the word".
 To resolve this, I added a new condition to the relevant 'if else' statement which ensures that the length of the answer must be greater than one for this confirmation message to appear.
+* When the game was first tested in the Heroku terminal, the positioning of the hangman images and answer was inconsistent and visually confusing between game stages.
+To resolve this, I added the `clear_screen()` function between stages.

 ### Remaining bugs